Ezra (2017 film): Plot

-In a flashback, during his visits to Thiru Kochi, a rich Jewish boy named Abraham Ezra and a poor Christian girl Rosy fall in love.
+In a flashback, during his visit to Fort Cochin, a rich Jewish boy named Abraham Ezra and a poor Christian girl Rosy fall in love.
 Rosy becomes pregnant with his son, but hides it from everyone.
-Ezra's father Yakoob Ezra refuses to let him marry Rosy because of their difference in statuses and beliefs.
+Ezra's father Yakub Ezra refuses to let him marry Rosy because of their difference in statuses and beliefs.
 Months later, a depressed Ezra reluctantly writes to Rosy telling her to end the relationship.
 Rosy commits suicide in heartbreak.

 Finding Ezra's letter, Rosy's father along with the villagers confronts the father-son duo.
 In the ensuing scrimmage, Rosy's father is killed and Ezra is declared brain-dead by the doctors.
-An enraged Yakoob decides to take revenge on the town using black magic.
+An enraged Yakub decides to take revenge on the town using black magic.
 He euthanizes his son and puts Ezra's soul into a Dybbuk box.
-A wooden mannequin is buried in Ezra's place, while his real body is dumped into the sea by Yakoob.
+A wooden mannequin is buried in Ezra's place, while his real body is dumped into the Arabian Sea by Yakub.
 The Dybbuk box eventually finds its way to Ranjan.

 Marques and Samuel take Shafeer into confidence.
 After digging up Ezra's grave and finding the mannequin, they believe Abraham Ezra's story is true.

 Later, it is revealed that it is not Priya, but Ranjan who has now been possessed by the spirit.
 Ranjan, as an orphan, had mental problems, and is vulnerable to the Dybbuk.
-The spirit, the group surmises, understands the meaning of Ranjan’s job of handling nuclear waste, and plans to control him to destroy the city.
+The spirit, the group surmises, understands the meaning of Ranjan's job of handling nuclear waste, and plans to control him to destroy the city.

 Marques, using Jewish exorcism rituals to exorcise Ranjan, sends the dybbuk back into the box.
 Marques and Shafeer throw the box into the ocean, like Ezra's body years ago.
-Priya gives birth to a healthy baby and she and Ranjan share the news with Marques.
+Priya gives birth to a healthy baby and she and Ranjan share the news with Marques, Shafeer and Samuel.